 All About Olives

 The botanical name of olive is Olea europaea.
 Generally, the fruit goes by the name olive, and the tree is simply known as the olive tree.
-The tree generally reaches a height of 8 to 15 meters (26 to 49 feet) with a round and well-branched crown.
+The olive tree generally reaches a height of 8 to 15 meters (26 to 49 feet) with a round and well-branched crown.

 The leaves are long and oval in shape.
 They have a leathery texture and are a dark green color on one side and greyish-green on the other.
-The tree also produces flowers that eventually become the fruit.
+The tree also produces flowers that eventually bear fruit.
 The olive flowers are small and white.
 They generally appear once the tree is established, a few years after planting.

 Planting Olive Trees